elastic/kibana/src/core/MIGRATION.md

 For a few plugins, some of these steps (such as angular removal) could be a months-long process.
 In those cases, it may be helpful from an organizational perspective to maintain a clear separation of code that is and isn't "ready" for the new platform.

 One convention that is useful for this is creating a dedicated `public/np_ready` directory to house the code that is ready to migrate, and gradually move more and more code into it until the rest of your plugin is essentially empty.
-At that point, you'll be able to copy your `selectors.ts`, `plugin.ts`, and the contents of `./np_ready` over into your plugin in the new platform, leaving your legacy shim behind.
+At that point, you'll be able to copy your `index.ts`, `plugin.ts`, and the contents of `./np_ready` over into your plugin in the new platform, leaving your legacy shim behind.
 This carries the added benefit of providing a way for us to introduce helpful tooling in the future, such as [custom eslint rules](https://github.com/elastic/kibana/pull/40537), which could be run against that specific directory to ensure your code is ready to migrate.

 ## Frequently asked questions